The last band to play at The Square was Eddie & The Hot Rods.

 Small venues are also the training ground for the back room people, the lighting technician, the artist, Video etc and possibly the most important person, the sound man / woman, they all need to learn their skills in different locations with different technical set ups and different acoustics.

-I expect in 20 years time we will be queuing up at the arenas and festivals to watch German or European artists as their governments support small venues.
+I expect in a few years time we will be queuing up at the arenas and festivals to watch German or European artists as their governments support small venues.

 Where as our English government does not.